smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Two types of triggers are supported:

+**Conditional triggers**

-- **Conditional triggers** - triggers that are based on on-chain conditions, e.g. a price feed update
+Triggers that are based on on-chain conditions, e.g. a price feed update.

+**Log triggers**

-- **Log triggers** - triggers that are based on logs emitted by external systems, e.g. a new token transfer
+Triggers that are based on arbitrary event logs that were emitted on-chain, e.g. a new token transfer.

 ## Overview